virtio-win/kvm-guest-drivers-windows/Tools/debug/README.md

 This PowerShell script is designed for comprehensive system diagnostics.
 It gathers a wide range of information, including system configuration, event logs, drivers, registry settings, update logs, services, uptime, processes, installed applications, installed KBs (knowledge base articles), network configuration, and optionally, memory dumps.

-The collected data is organized into a timestamped folder and then compressed into a ZIP archive for easy sharing and analysis.
+The collected data is organized into two subfolders within the time-stamped summary folder, one for log and the other for dump. and then compressed into two ZIP archives correspondingly for easy sharing and analysis.

 ## Usage